aparna.venugopal@ucdconnect.ie

 Aidan O'Dowling

 Aidan is a surgical trainee who graduated from medicine in UCC in 2017.
-He is currently undertaking an MD investigating the biomechanics of the pancreatic cancer microenvironment under the supervision of Dr. Stephen Thorpe.
+He is currently undertaking an MD investigating the biomechanics of the pancreatic cancer microenvironment under the supervision of Dr. Stephen Thorpe and Brian Rodriguez.

 Lima Zhou